SIEF interactions

 Information on SIEF Agreement and Letter of Access for Chrome

-The sameness is 96% purity for Cr metal assuming no impurity causes the Cr metal to be classified as Dangerous/ hazardous under the Dangerous Substances Directive/ CLP.
+The sameness is 96% purity for Cr metal assuming no impurity causes the Cr metal to be classified as Dangerous/ Hazardous under the Dangerous Substances Directive/ CLP.
 This applies to Cr metal as such.
 Sameness for Cr as a component of alloys is handled differently.

 If you produce/ import FeCr/FeSiCr, you will need access to the Ferrochrome alloys CSR separately.
 Contact estreicher@khlaw.com if that is your situation.